Maniktala: History

 In 1889, the suburbs of old Calcutta were grouped in four municipalities.
 Maniktala formed the East Suburban Municipality.
 In the same year, Maniktala, Ultadanga and Beliaghata became 'fringe area wards' of Kolkata Municipal Corporation.
 The Calcutta Municipal Act of 1923 brought about important changes.
 The adjacent municipalities of Cossipore, Chitpur, Maniktala and Garden Reach were amalgamated with Kolkata.
 Garden Reach was later taken out.

 Geography

 Location

-Today's Maniktala crossing is the intersection of Vivekananda Road (Maniktala Main Road) and Acharya Prafulla Chandra Road (Upper Circular Road) — two main thoroughfares in North Kolkata.
+Maniktala crossing is the intersection of Vivekananda Road (Maniktala Main Road) and Acharya Prafulla Chandra Road (Upper Circular Road) — two main thoroughfares in North Kolkata.
 Beadon Street (Dani Ghosh Sarani/Abhedananda Road), one of the important streets of North Kolkata originates from Maniktala, ending in Nimtala Ghat.
 Amherst Street also starts nearby (Chaltabagan).
 Aurobindo Sarani crosses APC Road at Khanna crossing, Maniktala.
 Maniktala crossing connects Shyambazar, Kankurgachi, Rajabazar and Girish Park to Maniktala.

 Police district

 Manicktala police station is part of the Eastern Suburban division of Kolkata Police.
 It is located at 20, Canal West Road, Kolkata-700006.

 Ultadanga Women police station covers all police districts under the jurisdiction of the Eastern Suburban division i.e. Beliaghata, Entally, Maniktala, Narkeldanga, Ultadanga, Tangra and Phoolbagan.